-The presence of firms that accept a bailout but withdraw from the subsequent market/financing thwarts the dregs-skimming role of bailouts and undermines the overall effectiveness of bailouts.
-Not only do these firms withdraw from the second-period market, but their withdrawal also exacerbates the stigma for those participating in the second-period market.
-The consequence is devastating: \emph{the second-period market freeze is even worse than if there were no bailout!} However, this does not necessarily mean that a bailout has no effect; it stimulates asset trade in the first period, and this effect may outweigh the dampening effect in the second period.
-Nevertheless, stimulation will be short-lived in this equilibrium.
-We show that the policy maker can avoid this equilibrium by offering sufficiently generous bailout terms---i.e., high purchase prices for assets, in which case the stigma will manifest itself in a different form: ``delayed stimulation.''
+{The presence of high-type firms that withdraw from the subsequent market/financing undermines the overall efficacy of the bailout.
+Their withdrawal exacerbates the stigma for those participating in the subsequent market, which has the chilling effect on the asset markets in both periods.
+Unlike \cite{tirole2012overcoming} where the government intervention boosts the confidence in private markets, intervention now undermines market confidence.
+The consequence is devastating: \emph{the market freeze is even worse than if there were no bailout!} However, this does not mean that a bailout has no effect.
+The increased investment by bailout recipients in the first period may outweigh the dampening effect on the markets.} Nevertheless, stimulation is short-lived in this equilibrium.
+We show that the policy maker can avoid this equilibrium by offering sufficiently generous bailout terms---that is, high purchase prices for assets, in which case the stigma will manifest itself in a different form: ``delayed stimulation.''

-A delayed stimulation equilibrium arises when high-quality firms refuse to sell either to the government or to the market in first period.
-They do so to build a good reputation on their assets so that they can sell their assets in the second period at favorable terms.
-This equilibrium is possible when the bailout offer is generous enough to attract a large fraction of firms with lower-quality assets.
+A delayed stimulation equilibrium arises when high-quality firms refuse to sell either to the government or to the market in the first period.
+They do so to build a good reputation in order to sell their assets in the second period at favorable terms.
+This equilibrium is possible when the bailout offer is generous enough to attract a large fraction of firms with low-quality assets.
 This allows firms to send a credible signal about their asset quality when they \emph{refuse} the bailout offer.
 Buyers will then respond with a very attractive price offer in the second period---one that makes it worthwhile for high-quality firms to forego asset sale in the first period.
 In sum, the equilibrium endogenously creates an opportunity for high-quality firms to signal their financial strength by rejecting the government's generous offer.